BN-Pool: Bayesian Nonparametric Pooling for Graphs: Experiments

 Figure~\ref{fig:synth_bnpool} shows a typical situation where \gls{bnpool} splits a community in two.
-This happens if there are a few edges within the community and increasing $K$ yield more compact clusters.
+This happens if there are a few edges within the community, and increasing $K$ yields more compact clusters.
 This cannot occur in other soft-clustering methods such as \gls{mincut}.
-The latter always find the same pre-defined number of clusters ($K=5$ in this case, see Figure~\ref{fig:synth_mincut}) but create clusters that are more spurious.
+The latter always finds the same predefined number of clusters ($K=5$ in this case, see Figure~\ref{fig:synth_mincut}) but creates more spurious clusters.

-Figure~\ref{fig:spy} shows the original adjacency matrix of the Cora dataset, a visualization of the class labels ($\mY\mY^\top$), and the adjacency matrix reconstruction $\mS\mS^\top$, where $\mS$ is the assignment matrix obtained by \gls{bnpool} and \gls{mincut}, respectively.
-While the $\mS\mS^\top$ produced by \gls{bnpool} follows more closely the actual sparsity pattern of the adjacency matrix, in \gls{mincut} $\mS\mS^\top$ has a block structure.
-This difference is explained by the different optimisation objectives: while \gls{bnpool} aims to reconstruct the whole adjacency matrix, \gls{mincut} recover the communities by cutting the smallest number of edges.
+Figure~\ref{fig:spy} shows the original adjacency matrix of the Cora dataset, a visualization of the class labels ($\mY\mY^\top$), and the adjacency matrix reconstructions $\mS\mK\mS^\top$ and $\mS\mS^\top$ obtained by \gls{bnpool} and \gls{mincut}, respectively.
+While the $\mS\mK\mS^\top$ produced by \gls{bnpool} follows more closely the actual sparsity pattern of the adjacency matrix, in \gls{mincut} $\mS\mS^\top$ has a block structure.

+This difference is explained by the different optimization objectives: while \gls{bnpool} tries to reconstruct the whole adjacency matrix, \gls{mincut} recovers the communities by cutting the smallest number of edges.
 In addition, \gls{mincut} uses a regularization to encourage clusters to have the same size.
-This makes it difficult to isolate the smallest clusters (bottom-right and top-left part of the matrix) that, instead, are distinguishable in \gls{bnpool}.
-Given that in Cora the average edge density between nodes of the same class is only $0.001$, a natural way for \gls{bnpool} to lower $\Lrec$ is to activate new clusters and generate assignments with multiple non-zero, yet low, membership values.
-See \appref{app:additional_res} for a discussion.
+This makes it difficult to isolate the two smallest clusters that, instead, are distinguishable in \gls{bnpool}.
+Given that in Cora the average edge density between nodes of the same class is only $0.0065$, a natural way for \gls{bnpool} to lower $\Lrec$ is to activate new clusters and generate assignments with multiple non-zero, yet low, membership values.